jon1nline/django/README.md

     -Created the database for the posts
     -/blog page already shows the blog posts

-3rd commit - page /newpost created
+3rd commit - newpost page added.

-    -new posts are registered on DB
-    -after registering new post it redirects to main page with all posts.
+    -page /newpost created - new posts are registered on the DB -after registering new posts it redirects to the main page with all posts.